Yashvant-Chhapwale-Course-Work/Python/README.md

 </div>

 ## Important Concepts
- - The `print()` Function in Python is a Built-In Function used to Output Data to the Console or Standard Output Device.
+ - The `input()` Function in Python is used to take Input from the User.
+It reads a line from Standard Input (Typically From The Keyboard) and Returns it as a String.
  - The `" "` or `' '` are used for indicating the `String` Data Type.
  - The `+` Operator can be used for `Concatenation` of two or more Strings.
  - In Python, `Variables` are used to Store Data Values.
 They Act as Containers for Information that you can Use and Manipulate throughout your Program.

+---